vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_command_flow.md

 ## Vulkan Command Execution
-Unlike opengl or directX pre-11, in vulkan, all gpu commands have to go through a command buffer.
+Unlike opengl or directX pre-11, in Vulkan, all gpu commands have to go through a command buffer.
 Command buffers are allocated from a Command Pool, and executed into queues.

 The general flow to execute commands is: